 There are three checkboxes in Box 13.
 Boxes will be checked off if any of these situations apply to you as an employee.

 |Box 14: Other Tax Information||

 Your employer may report additional tax information in Box 14.
-If any amounts are reported, they will have a brief description of what the amounts are for.
+If any amounts are reported, they'll have a brief description of what the amounts are for.
 For example, union dues, company-paid tuition assistance, health insurance premiums you paid, or after-tax contributions to a retirement plan will be reported here.
 Some employers report certain state and local taxes in Box 14, such as State Disability Insurance (SDI) premiums.

 |Box 15: State and State Employer's Identification||

 Reports your employer's state and state tax identification number.
 If you worked for the same employer in multiple states, there may be multiple lines of information.

 Reports the total amount of taxable wages earned in that state.
 If you worked for the same employer in multiple state, there may be multiple lines of information.